tlapinsk/CarND-PID-Control-Project/README.md

 In this project, I used C++ to write a program that uses PID Control to steer a car around a virtual track.

 ## Project Info
-For a great YouTube video on PID control, [click here](https://www.youtube.com/watch?v=UR0hOmjaHp0)
+For a great introduction to the topic, check out [this](https://www.youtube.com/watch?v=UR0hOmjaHp0) YouTube video.

 To see the implementation please visit the following file in the 'src' folder: